-Center for Adaptive Supercomputing Software-Multithreaded Architectures (CASS-MT)
+Center for Adaptive Supercomputing Software (CASS)

 World-leading solutions for improving execution speed of irregular, data intensive applications

-Unlike traditional computing, CASSâ€™ multithreaded supercomputer, the Cray XMT, coupled with PNNL's research staff have the potential to substantially accelerate data analysis and predictive analytics for complex challenges in energy, national security, and fundamental science that traditional computing cannot do.
+Unlike traditional computing, CASSâ€™ multithreaded supercomputer, the Cray XMT, coupled with PNNL's research staff have the potential to substantially accelerate data analysis and predictive analytics for complex challenges in energy, national security, and fundamental science.

-CASS-MT is dedicated to research on:
+CASS is dedicated to research involving:

 Current challenges: Many applications are memory bound due to the increasing gap between memory and processor speeds.
 That is, the speed of the memory determines their performance.
 Slow memory speed prevents the processor from working while it waits for data to arrive.
-An alternative type of architecture is required to process irregular, data intensive applications that have random memory access patterns.
+An alternative type of architecture is required to process irregular, data-intensive applications that have random memory access patterns.

 Providing solutions: The new multithreaded architectures tolerate memory access latencies by switching context between threads.
-This means that the processors maintain multiple threads of execution and utilize hardware-based context switching to overlap the memory latency incurred by any thread with the computations from other threads.
+This means that the processors maintain multiple threads of execution and use hardware-based context switching to overlap the memory latency incurred by any thread with the computations from other threads.